AboutA Professional Force | Strategic Stance | Capable & Committed Partners | Strong Communities

 As a U.S. Army Service Component Command, U.S. Army Europe is America's strategic forward enabler.

-USAREUR is balanced across a corps headquarters, a mix of brigade combat teams, an aviation brigade; a theater sustainment command, a military intelligence brigade, a theater network command, a regionally focused medical command and a regionally focused air and missile defense command.
+USAREUR is balanced across a mix of brigade combat teams, an aviation brigade; a theater sustainment command, a military intelligence brigade, a theater network command, a regionally focused medical command and a regionally focused air and missile defense command.
 We also have a trained and ready Contingency Command Post able to command and control a joint task force.

 We have the force structure, equipment, training, sustainment, and partners to prevent conflict, shape the international environment, and win decisively and dominantly.
 USAREUR provides and trains key units and personnel for the International Security Assistance Force in Afghanistan; trains with partner European nations land forces; and recently supported Operation Unified Protector in Libya.

 The mission in Europe has changed dramatically since the 1980s, and so have we.
 Down in size 80%, we are tailored in Eurasia to train, deploy, and support U.S. national objectives across the U.S. European Command (EUCOM) 51 country area of responsibility from Italy to Russia, and Denmark to Azerbaijan, and including Israel.
 We also provide essential support to AFRICOM and SOCOM, while contributing significantly to CENTCOM, TRANSCOM, STRATCOM and CYBERCOM.